45th ANNUAL

 CATEGORIES

-Paintings: Oil, acrylic, watercolor, pastel, tempera, airbrush, gouache, encaustic, batik, fresco, collage, mixed media, and calligraphy.
+Paintings: Oil, acrylic, watercolor, pastel, tempera, airbrush, gouache, encaustic, collage, mixed media, and calligraphy.

-Prints: Relief, intaglio, mezzotint, lithograph, serigraph, monoprint, collagraph and mixed media with printmaking dominant.
+Printmaking: Relief, intaglio, lithograph, serigraph, monoprint, and mixed media with printmaking dominant.
 No Giclees or photographic prints.

 Drawings: Graphite, colored pencil, silverpoint, chalk, crayon, pen and ink, conté and mixed media with drawing dominant.